michaeluno/amazon-auto-links/readme.txt

 If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
 That means you can design the layout.

-Display affiliate links along with your posts with this plugin to generate actual income with minimum efforts.
+Display affiliate links along with your posts with this plugin to generate actual income with minimal efforts.

 = Features =